-CommonBond was founded in 2012 and has since loaned out more than $2 billion in student loans.
+CommonBond was founded in 2012 and has since loaned out more than $2 billion in private student loans.
 It began on a simple premise: make student loans cheaper and easier to understand for everyone.

-On top of simplifying and making student loans more affordable, CommonBond is committed to helping struggling schools, students, and teachers.
+On top of simplifying and making private student loans more affordable, CommonBond is committed to helping struggling schools, students, and teachers.
 Every time a new account is opened, aid is sent to a struggling school in Ghana.

 Helping its own and those abroad, CommonBond is a lender committed to actually making a difference.
 Whether you’re just starting out in college, about to attend graduate school, or are ready to refinance, CommonBond could have a loan package for you.

 CommonBond student loans are available to undergraduate and graduate students who are currently enrolled or will be enrolling the next upcoming school year.
 The school must either be a Title IV or non-profit school.

 Most applicants must co-sign with either a friend, parent, or family member.
 This cosigner is then committed to making payments on your behalf should you fail to make payments after the six-month grace period.

 CommonBond suggests all applicants also submit a Free Application for Federal Student Aid (FAFSA) before applying for private student loans.
 This ensures that borrowers receive any potential free or subsidized financial aid from the government so they don’t take on more debt than they need.

 Borrowers must be a U.S. citizen, a permanent resident, or a valid visa holder.
 Either the applicant or the cosigner must have a minimum 660 credit score.
 You’ll also need to provide the following:

 Currently, CommonBond does not service borrowers in Idaho, Mississippi, Nevada, or Vermont.